 Lunch is prepared on the premises and served in the dining hall.
-Easting of lunch is part of the Social Dining Programme.
+Eating of lunch is part of the Social Dining Programme.
 Pupils all have targets to meet, such as displaying good manners, or using their cutlery correctly, etc and are rewarded on a ‘points scheme’.
-Each half term, the ‘winners’ treated to a meal at a local restaurant.

 School meals are currently £2.30 per day.